wesleychristelis/ngrx-poc/README.md

 ## NgRx Dev Tools: (Setup include integration and router: Allows for full time travel debugging)

 * NgRX Store Freeze (Ensure we right our reducers correctly)
-  * Helps make sure we dont mutate the store data at the level of our components ,so we indeed follow the principles of the store             architecture
+  * Helps make sure we dont mutate the store data at the level of our components ,so we indeed follow the principles of the store             architecture.